telerik/reporting-docs/knowledge-base/adjust-crosstab-to-page-width.md

 ---
 title: Adjust Crosstab to Page Width
-description: "Learn how to adjust dynamically the corsstab column width based on the incoming grouping data so that it always fits within a single page."
+description: "Learn how to adjust dynamically the Crosstab column width based on the incoming grouping data so that it always fits within a single page."
 type: how-to
 page_title: Modify crosstab column width dynamically to always fit in the page
-slug: adjust-corsstab-to-page-width
+slug: adjust-crosstab-to-page-width
 tags: telerik,reporting,crosstab,data,adjust,dynamically
 ticketid: 1602092
 res_type: kb